margaretd11/TA_application_instruction/departments/MechE.md

 ## Apply for MechE TA Positions

+## Platfrom
+Unknown.

+### Availability
+From MECHANICAL ENGINEERING UNDERGRADUATE HANDBOOK:
+> Positions are advertised via an email survey twice a year.

+### Eligibility and Pay
-from MECHANICAL ENGINEERING UNDERGRADUATE HANDBOOK:
+From MECHANICAL ENGINEERING UNDERGRADUATE HANDBOOK:
 >“Upperclass undergraduate students have the opportunity to serve as Undergraduate Teaching Assistants (UTAs) or graders for our undergraduate courses.
 Duties include, but are not be limited to, holding office hours, conducting recitation classes, and grading.
-Positions are advertised via an email survey twice a year.
 >
 >There are minimum English proficiency requirements that must be met in order for a student to accept a course support position with the department.
 Pennsylvania state law requires that all students who are not native speakers of English take and pass a state administered proficiency test – the International Teaching Assistant (ITA) test administered through the ICC.
 >